dataaxiom/ghcr-cleanup-action/README.md

 ### Keep 'n' tagged images cleanup (keep-n-tagged)

 Keeps a number (keep-n-tagged) of tagged images and then deletes the rest.
 Tags are sorted by date.
-Additional exclude-tags values are not include the total count.
+The number to be kept does not include items that will anyways be kept due to not-delete-tags option.
+Example: If there are 100 tagged images, and user sets keep-n-tagged: 3 and not-delete-tags: a, b in total 5 images will be kept

 ```yaml
 jobs: